AjaxxIsHere2/AjaxxIsHere2/README.md

-# Weblab-1-ajaz
+# F28WP-lab1

-This is proof of using github and creating a repository for future lab sessions
+This is a read me file